CoAP: Echo, Request-Tag, and Token Processing

 should protect against interchange of blocks between different

 message bodies.
-The Request-Tag option is only used in requests that
+The Request-Tag option is mainly used in requests

-carry the Block1 option, and in Block2 requests following these.
+that carry the Block1 option and in Block2 requests following these.

 In essence, it is an implementation of the "proxy-safe elective